DolevDror/kestrel/README.md

 ## Developing

 If you are here to contribute code, I would encourage you to take a look at the development sections of the wiki.
 If you're inexperiencied, there will be guides walking you through how kestrel functions.
 If you are experienced, I would still suggest looking there.
-There are suggestions on how to keep kestrel easy to maintain, run, and understand.
+It includes the standards for kestrel, and suggestions on how to keep it easy to maintain, run, and understand.

 ### Why the name kestrel?